Mumford & Sons to release new album "Babel" in September

-LOS ANGELES British folk band Mumford & Sons on Sunday said they will release their second album, "Babel," on September 25, calling the eagerly anticipated follow-up to "Sigh No More" a "natural progression" written on the road.
+LOS ANGELES Folk band Mumford & Sons on Sunday said they will release their second album, "Babel," on September 25, calling the eagerly anticipated follow-up to "Sigh No More" a "natural progression" written on the road.

 "As a band, we've never been closer or more collaborative, all working to our strengths.
 And so we feel that this record is a natural progression that we're proud of, and we cannot wait to take it out on the road," the band said.